 Information Bulletin: BC Electrical Code Section 76 -Temporary Wiring

-Where construction sites utilize temporary wiring methods, this wiring is exposed to more severe duty and weather conditions than permanent installations.
+Where construction sites use temporary wiring methods, this wiring is exposed to more severe duty and weather conditions than permanent installations.
 The use of extension cords may increase bonding conductor impedance.
 Additionally, site and environmental conditions may make grounding conditions unstable.
 These factors can result in an increased risk of electrical shock to workers.
-For this reason, Rule 76-016 requires GFCI protection for 15 A (configuration 5-15R) and 20 A (configuration 5-20R) receptacles installed on temporary wiring installations.
+For this reason, rule 76-016 requires GFCI protection for 15 A (configuration 5-15R) and 20 A (configuration 5-20R) receptacles installed on temporary wiring installations.